 Click the orange button to the right to learn more about what you can start doing today.

-Imaging bone involvement in multiple myeloma is central to our health for the rest of our lives as MM survivors.
+Imaging tests for possible bone involvement is central to our health for the rest of our lives as multiple myeloma survivors.

-Ahhh, that statement isn’t true in my experience.
+Ahhh, that quoted statement above isn’t true in my experience.
 It may have been accurate when the statement was first written but that statement is no longer true.

 Imaging or scanning technologies for managing multiple myeloma are frequently advancing, changing.
 Keeping a close eye on your MM, on the amount of monoclonal cells IN your bones is critical to your life as a myeloma survivor.